MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 Apps let you find content from your favorite services and share it right in Teams.
 They help you do things such as pin services at the top of a channel, chat with bots, or share and assign tasks.
 To learn more, read [Overview of apps in Teams](https://support.office.com/article/overview-of-apps-in-teams-747492ee-7cdd-4115-a993-8c7e7f98a3d0).

-> [!TIP]
-> We recommend that you roll out apps, bots, & connectors throughout your Teams deployment.
+We recommend that you include our featured apps - such as Planner - in your initial Teams rollout.
+Add other apps, bots, & connectors as you drive Teams adoption.

 ## Apps deployment decisions